 Liquidity risk is the risk that the Company will not be able to meet its financial obligations associated with financial liabilities.
 The Company manages liquidity risk through the management of its capital structure.
 The Company's approach to managing liquidity is to ensure that it will have sufficient liquidity to settle obligations and liabilities when due.
-The maturity analysis for lease obligations is located at Note 7 of the Company's unaudited condensed interim consolidated financial statements.
+In February 2020, the Company entered into a non-brokered credit agreement for a senior secured term loan with an initial principal balance of \$100,000 thousand.
+The Company will continue to raise capital as needed to fund operations and expansion.
+The maturity analysis for lease obligations is located in Note 8 of the Company's audited consolidated financial statements.